sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 </figure>
 -->

 I had opened a can of worms.
-I still didn't understand how come it was the first time in my career hearing about this strange kind of bug.
+I still didn't understand why it was the first time in my career hearing about this strange kind of bug.
 Needless to say, I was intrigued, I felt the urge to try to reproduce it myself, hoping that maybe that'd help build my intuition for detecting this kind of bugs that weren't under my radar before.
 It turned out to be harder than I expected.

 These next few sections are me hitting my head against a wall until I got the basics down.
 Feel free to skip if you're familiar with these concepts already :)